pork apples and onions in a slightly sweet cider sauce served

 I am finding more and more apple orchards that are no longer just for picking apples.
 Orchards have been transformed into a wonderland of fall fun for the whole family.

-A couple of decades ago, apple sales alone were not able to sustain the farm and the farmer any longer.
+A couple of decades ago, orchard owners started to realize that apple sales alone were not going to be able to sustain the farm and the farmer much longer.
 The often magnificent tracts of land that are home to the orchards come with a big price tag when it comes to property taxes.
 I was seeing orchards that had been family owned for generations, put up for sale because they just couldn’t make ends meet.
-But the human spirit is fierce when put to the test!

 Apple growers found a way to thrive.
 Pumpkins, hayrides, games for children, entertainment, caramel apples, cider, maple syrup, honey and all kinds of great food (like homemade cider donuts!) turned the tide.
 Now families flock to enjoy a wonderful autumn outing at the orchard.
 Just goes to show, looking at a problem from a different angle can make all the difference.
-Not only have apple growers been able to stay afloat, but a good, old fashioned day in nature has become a yearly event for many families.
+Not only have apple growers been able to stay afloat, but a good old fashioned day in nature has become a yearly event for many families.

 Cooking with your fresh apples

 Of course, after I pick I have to figure out what I am going to do with all the apples.
 Homemade apple sauce is always a good way to use some apples.
 Warm homemade applesauce is a real taste treat delight.
-Using applesauce as a topping for vanilla ice cream is off the charts good.
+Using warm applesauce as a topping for vanilla ice cream is off the charts good.
 Want to try making your own?
 We have a recipe for that.
 HOMEMADE APPLESAUCE is easier to make than you may think and you can add your own flavorings and sweeteners.
 You can choose natural health conscious ones, or not 😊.
-Our applesauce uses a little bit of maple syrup to sweeten it up and a touch of fresh ginger to spark up the flavor.

 This is WHAT YOU NEED:

-1 large yellow onion
+1 large onion yellow, sweet or white

 3 tablespoons butter

-3 apples
+3 good size apples any kind

-1 tablespoon real maple syrup
+2 tablespoons real maple syrup

 FOR THE SAUCE

-I cup real apple cider
+I cup real apple cider or apple juice if cider is out of season

 1 teaspoon salt